-The obvious answer is, of course, these conflicting arguments make no sense: how is it strains/sprains “resolve” in 6 -8 weeks but yet that old injury is now supposedly the genesis of my current strain/sprain 8 years later—and why my employer wanting to ignore that I was picking up heavy boxes at work last week and felt a pull in my back?
+The obvious answer is these conflicting arguments make no sense: how is it strains/sprains “resolve” in 6 -8 weeks but yet that old injury is now supposedly the genesis of my strain/sprain 8 years later—and why does my employer choose to ignore that I was picking up heavy boxes at work last week and felt a pull in my back?
 Well, the answer is old: follow the money.
 Claims can cost money, whether the employer is state-funded (as most are) or self-insured.
 State-funded employers pay premiums to have workers’ compensation coverage, just as we do for auto or homeowners insurance.
 And, as with other insurance, if several claims are filed, the employer’s premiums may go up.

 As a general rule, claims stop affecting an employer’s workers’ compensation premiums after roughly 5 years.
-Thus, an employer will argue that a new claim shouldn’t be filed for your recent back sprain but, rather, it should go under the old claim—and they argue this because the older claim costs them less money or sometimes no money at all.
+An employer will argue that a new claim shouldn’t be filed for your recent back sprain but, rather, it should go under the old claim—and they argue this because the older claim costs them less money or sometimes no money.
 The BWC pays the claim costs but, depending on the age of the claim, the employer may face no increase in premiums.
-So, employers may not contest new treatment or compensation requests in older claims but don’t want a new claim as these can impact what they pay out in workers’ compensation premiums.
+So, employers may not contest new treatment or compensation requests in older claims but want no new claim as these can affect what they pay out in workers’ compensation premiums.

 With self-insured employers, the reasoning is similar in that such employers are required to set-aside a reserve to cover claim costs.
 The more claims, the more money required to be set-aside.
 Also, rates of payment increase each year.
 All other things being equal, this means that compensation paid in a 1990 claim is paid at a much lower rate (and hence costs the employer much less) than compensation in a 2014 claim—so a self-insured employer would much rather have an old claim reopened than have a new claim filed.
 Heck, they’ll often even help you with the paperwork in these situations!